 Click on Upload Broadcast

 Drag and drop your video in the box provided or browse your computer files to upload the file.
 If you receive an error message, please follow the recommend upload settings to make sure the video format is correct.

-The broadcast will take some time to transcode.
+Once the file is successfully uploaded, the broadcast will take some time to transcode.
 The larger the file, the longer it will take.
-You can select "email me when completed" to get an email when it is done.
+You are free to log out of your dashboard or close the window at this stage.
+You can even select Email me when completed to receive an email when your file is fully transcoded and ready.

 When it is done, it will appear in your past broadcasts on the time and date you selected.